sixpark/slate/source/includes/_users.md

 As part of the response, an `authentication` property is returned which includes the `access token` and `refresh token`.

-These credentials are to be persisted within your application and associated to the user so they can be used for resource owner authenticated API endpoints.
+These credentials are to be persisted within your application (for the user) so they can be used for resource owner authenticated API endpoints.

+### Validations

+Outside of general property validation:

+- If the parameter `terms_accepted` is not provided, or provided as `false`, the response will return a HTTP 400 - Bad Request status code.

+- If the parameter `result[tripwires_accepted]` is not provided, or provided as `false` and the `result` endpoint returned a hydrated `tripwires` property, the response will return a HTTP 400 - Bad Request status code.

 ### HTTP Request

 `POST https://app.sixpark.com.au/api/v1/users`

-### Parameters
+### FORM Parameters

 Parameter | Required | Type | Default | Description
 --------- | ----------- | ----------- | ----------- | -----------